King Conan: Marvel Comics

-Marvel Comics published 55 issues of a King Conan series from 1980-1989 (retitled Conan the King from #20-onward).
+Marvel Comics published 55 issues of a King Conan series from 1980 to 1989 (retitled Conan the King from #20-onward).

 Dark Horse Comics

-In 2011, Dark Horse Comics started a new Conan comic book, named King Conan; the Cimmerian, now old and alone on his throne of Aquilonia, recalls his previous years adventures with the young royal scribe; his tales are set after he got the throne.
-Dark Horse adapted several Howard's short stories plus The Hour of the Dragon.
-Until now, the list includes, in the following order:
+Between 2011 and 2015, Dark Horse Comics published a new Conan comic book named King Conan—the Cimmerian, now old and alone on his throne of Aquilonia, recalls his previous years adventures with a young royal scribe; his tales are set after he ascended to the throne.
+Dark Horse adapted a number of Howard's short stories plus The Hour of the Dragon: